cmusatyalab/elijah-cloudlet/src/discovery/README.md

 DNS server for cloudlet
 -----------------------------
 - At ``dns`` directory
-- Custom DNS server that returns cloudlet's ip address based on geolocation
+- Custom DNS server that returns cloudlet's ip address based on geolocation proximity

+## Install ##
+You will need:
+*

 UPnP discovery